 Now you know everything you need to know about fishbone cactus care, but how can you propagate it?

 All you need to propagate this beautiful jungle cactus is fresh cutting.
-Let it callus for a few days in a shady location.
-Then, plant it (from the callused end) into a peat moss mixture (or any other low soil medium) and you’re practically done.
-However, remember that the best time for fishbone cactus propagation is in spring to late summer.
+Let it callous for a few days in a shady location.
+Then, plant it from the calloused end into a peat moss mixture (or any other low soil medium) and you are practically done.
+Keep in mind that the best time for fishbone cactus propagation is in spring to late summer.

 Provide light moisture and medium-light for the stems.
-Soon you will have new plants for your succulent collection or giving away to other cactus enthusiasts that you know among family and friends.
+Soon you will have new plants for your succulent collection or give them away to other cactus enthusiasts that you know among family and friends.
+Happy gardening!